 But is this really the way we should go?

-I consider myself, and I say this with absolute pride, a free speech fundamentalist.
-An extremist if you will.
-I believe that authorities have absolutely no right to decide what we can say, view, read or create, and that any attempt to the contrary must be fought head-on.
-This is, in my opinion, not debatable.
-The moment we allow any authority to police expression is, without a doubt, the first step into creating a submissive, if not subjugated, population.
+I am a free speech fundamentalist, and I believe that authorities have absolutely no right to decide what we can say, view, read or create, and that any attempt to the contrary must be fought head-on.
+The moment we allow any authority to police expression, we take the first step towards submission and subjugation.

 When we analyze art out of its context it’s hard to understand what is being said, or the reasons why it’s said.
-Take the case of James Evan, who spent 8 days in prison after being arrested for threatening to kill children at a local school….
-Because that’s how the police interpreted his Facebook post quoting the lyrics to Exodus’ “Class Dismissed (A Hate Primer)”.
-He is currently in liberty, although under the obligation to undergo a mental evaluation.
+Take the case of James Evan, who spent 8 days in prison after being arrested for threatening to kill children at a local school… Because that’s how the police interpreted his Facebook post quoting the lyrics to Exodus’ “Class Dismissed (A Hate Primer)”.
+He is currently free, although forced to undergo a mental evaluation.
 If he complies with everything, the charges will be dropped in the next hearing.
 All of this, for quoting a song.
 It is apparently nothing short of a miracle that Exodus themselves, who authored the song, were not sitting next to him in jail.

 The judicial system is well aware of the risks of taking music out of context and to try to build a case around it.
 Earlier this year the New Jersey Supreme Court ruled that rap lyrics written by a man accused of murder, and which were apparently unconnected with the crime (which happened years after he penned them) could not be used as evidence for the accusation, since it’s hard to prove that “artistic expression equals action”.
 In a humorous decision, the Court ruled that